 If you’re storing store-bought bread in the fridge, you can keep it in its original packaging, too.
 The key is to use the bread clip.
 I know, I know.
 If you’re anything like me, that’s the first thing you throw away.
 But hold onto it, as this will ensure the moisture is locked into the loaf.

-If you’re storing homemade bread in the fridge, you want to make sure that the bread is cooled off entirely before sealing and storing.
+If you’re storing homemade bread in the fridge, you want to make sure that the bread is cooled off entirely before sealing and storing it.
 Otherwise, you will end up with a soggy mess that just simply does not taste good.

 Proper storage is 100% key to bread success, so don’t try any shortcuts.
 The more sealing you provide from the elements of the refrigerator, the less chance you have of your bread becoming dry, crumbly, and lacking flavor.